sahinf/PTDatabaseApp/README.md

 The latest production build can be accessed [here](https://sahinf.github.io/PTDatabaseApp/).

+Please use the [example template file](./pt-db-example.json) to play around with the app.
+Download that file and upload it with "Data Base Upload" button.

 The app is hosted on the [gh-pages](https://github.com/sahinf/PTDatabaseApp/tree/gh-pages) branch.
 It utilizes Github Actions through our workflow defined by this [`YAML`](./.github/workflows/deploy.yml) file.

-If, for some reason, the live build is down (404 Error perhaps), we can always clone this repository and run it manually
+All pushes to `origin/master` should trigger deployment, basically.
+If, for some reason, the live build is down (404 Error perhaps), we can always clone this repository and run it manually with the steps below

 # Development